DevCode1/edx-platform/docs/en_us/edxml/source/organizing-course/course-vertical-xml-file.rst

 The ``vertical`` element contains one or more child elements for each component in the vertical.

-.. note::
 A vertical element can also contain a vertical element.
 You can nest verticals, or units, recursively.

+.. note::
+  For edXML courses that you import to or export from edX Studio, the vertical files contain elements that reference other files for course components, as shown :ref:`below<Example Vertical File>`.
+However, in courses for which you never use Studio, the component content can be included in the vertical file.
+  In this case, the content of the component files would be enclosed in the ``vertical`` element.

 ==============================
 ``vertical`` Element Children